 A 401(k) is more or less an employer sponsored traditional IRA.
 All contributions are pre-tax and generally go into an account at a financial institution picked by your employer.
 Most companies match 401(k) contributions, and you should never, ever, ever, ever pass up on that free money.
 A 403(b) is a similar offering for employees of some non-profits and public schools.

 401(k) accounts generally have limited investment options and high fees.
-To keep my fees in check, I use Personal Capital.
+To keep my fees in check, I use Empower.
 That site saved me about $400 per year in fees by showing me high fee accounts where I could find lower fee options.

 Where Do You Invest?

 Where do you keep your investments?
 Which types of accounts do you have?
 Please share in the comments.